-- has current thoughts or plans to commit suicide or to harm himself or herself
+- If the victim has current thoughts or plans to commit suicide or to harm himself/herself

-We do not have comprehensive information about a standardized risk assessment tool in Scotland, though NHS Health Scotland is promoting the use of the DASH RIC amongst Health Visitors.
+We do not have comprehensive information about a standard risk assessment tool in Scotland, though NHS Health Scotland is promoting the use of the DASH RIC amongst Health Visitors.
 With regard to other groups of health workers in Scotland, training on the use of the DASH RIC varies across health board areas.
-Some have done training with mental health and sexual health staff, but this is not consistent across the country.
-In most of the participating countries, including France, Germany, Slovenia and Hungary are there are no formalized DV risk assessment processes in the health sector.
-A prevalent opinion within the medical professionals of these countries is that they do not see DV-related risk assessment as part of their job.
+Some have trained mental health and sexual health staff, but this is not consistent across the country.
+In most of the participating countries, including France, Germany, Slovenia, and Hungary, there are no formalised domestic violence risk assessment processes in the health sector.
+A prevalent opinion within the medical professionals of these countries is that they do not see domestic violence-related risk assessment as part of their job.
 According to their understanding the health sector’s responsibility is restricted to document the incident and the injuries.
-According to our understanding this attitude is not very beneficial, since health care is an entry point for many DV cases, which might remain in latency in case of an insufficient risk assessment.
+According to our understanding, this attitude is not very beneficial, since health care is an entry point for many domestic violence cases, which might remain in latency in case of an insufficient risk assessment.

-In Austria, Child- and Victims Protection Groups are discretionally used as part of risk assessment in hospitals, developed by national authorities and professionals (based on Campbell’s Danger Assessment) and adapted during the initiative “Living FREE of violence”.
-The tool in this form is solely used by medical professionals, but includes indicators compatible with others based on the Danger Assessment (Campbell, 19xx).
-The assessment consists of questions seeking to reconstruct past incidents of violence in the relationship and a checklist to guide possible steps to increase the security of the victim.
-The medical sector further employs a standardized forensic documentation procedure in cases physical injury.
-This also includes indicators relevant to risk-assessments in cases of DV.
+In Austria, child and victim protection groups are discretionally used as part of risk assessment in hospitals, developed by national authorities and professionals (based on Campbell’s Danger Assessment) and adapted during the initiative “Living FREE of Violence”.
+The tool is solely used by medical professionals but includes indicators compatible with others based on the Danger Assessment.
+The assessment consists of questions seeking to reconstruct past incidents of violence in the relationship and a checklist to guide possible steps to increase the victim’s security.
+The medical sector further employs a standardised forensic documentation procedure in cases of physical injury.
+This also includes indicators relevant to risk assessment in cases of domestic violence.

-The tool is used by internal experts on DV within hospitals, but physicians and other medical professionals are trained by them to use the tool and to cooperate in the risk assessment procedure.
+The tool is used by internal experts on domestic violence within hospitals, but physicians and other medical professionals are trained by them to use the tool and to cooperate in the risk assessment procedure.

-In Portugal, there are two different sectors of the health system that face DV victims: hospitals and health centres.
-The first ones deal predominantly with emergencies, often quite close after a DV incident; the second ones deal with situations known within regular medical appointments (indoor approach) and during community medical work (outdoor approach).
-Both sectors mandatorily use standardized, locally invented risk assessment tools, owned by the Ministry of Health.
+In Portugal, there are two different sectors of the health system that face domestic violence victims: hospitals and health centres.
+The first ones predominantly deal with emergencies, often quite soon after a domestic violence incident; the second ones deal with situations known within regular medical appointments (indoor approach) and during community medical work (outdoor approach).
+Both sectors mandatorily use standardised, locally invented risk assessment tools, owned by the Ministry of Health.
 An interdisciplinary team, including medical doctors, nurses, psychologists, social workers and even the police, if necessary, ensures that the risk assessment procedure is participatory and multidisciplinary.
 The tool includes a set of various steps to consider: (1) screening, (2) detecting/assessing, (3) diagnostic evaluation (hypothesis), (4) registering, (5) acting, and (6) signalling.
-Risk indicators cover different forms of threats, injuries; severity, intensity and frequency of violence; involvement of alcohol or other substances; and crime history.
-The risk assessment tool also contains items related with the risk perception of the victim.
+Risk indicators cover different forms of threats, injuries; severity, intensity, and frequency of violence; involvement of alcohol or other substances; and crime history.
+The risk assessment tool also contains items related to the victim’s risk perception.
 Imminent danger is diagnosed when there is the possibility of experiencing an imminent episode of violence, life-threatening for the victim (and/or her/his significant persons).
-It is based on information from the interview, the victim’s perception, a bio psychosocial assessment, and a physical exam.
+It is based on information from the interview, the victim’s perception, a bio-psychosocial assessment, and a physical exam.

 In Austria, main shortcomings described are not related to the tools employed, but to the environment they are used in.
-Time constraints are mentioned and in some hospitals the lack of mandatory sensitivity trainings for medical stuff to gain expertise in using the tool.
-The Child- and Victims Protection Groups are not yet implemented in all hospitals in Austria, since roll out is going on.
+Time constraints are mentioned as well as the lack of mandatory sensitivity trainings for medical staff to gain expertise in using the tool in some hospitals.
+The child- and victim protection groups are not yet implemented in all hospitals in Austria, since roll out is going on.
 Implementation is seen predominantly in hospitals that were involved in the project “Gewaltfreileben” (Living Free of Violence) in Vienna.
 The risk assessment process and the groups are not regulated on a policy level.
-This seems to be an important gap in response to the high importance of hospitals for the identification and treatment of victims of DV.
+This seems to be an important gap in response to the high importance of hospitals for the identification and treatment of victims of domestic violence.

 In Finland a shortcoming mentioned in relation to the PAKE form is the paper form.
-In case of an electronic form it would be much easier to share information among the agencies.
+If it were an electronic form, it would be much easier to share information amongst the agencies.
 It might also vary how systematically PAKE is used in other areas in Finland.

-Interviewees of all countries that use DV risk assessment tools in health care emphasized the importance of continuous, mandatory training of the FLR’s for the use of the risk assessment tool, and the lack of sufficient trainings and properly trained staff as a problem.
+Interviewees of all countries that use domestic violence risk assessment tools in health care emphasised the importance of continuous, mandatory training of the FLRs for the use of the risk assessment tool.
+They also state that the lack of sufficient trainings and properly trained staff is a problem.